 - Plumbing and Gas Inspections

-Jim’s Building Inspections offer packages of building inspections that will help ensure you have all the information you need to make a decision.
+Jim’s offer comprehensive packages that will help to ensure you have all the information you need to make a decision.

-Increasingly property buyers are aware of their responsibility to discover building defects before sale – this is known as the latin principle Caveat Emptor or ‘buyer beware’.
+Increasingly property buyers are aware of their responsibility to discover building defects before sale – this is known as the Latin principal Caveat Emptor or ‘buyer beware’.

 Under this common law, the purchaser must make their own investigations of a property as there is no legal obligation for the current owner to disclose anything relating to the quality of the property or the land it is built on.

-The worst case scenario is that you find yourself with a property (and a related mortgage) that is worth signifcantly less than you bought it for.
+The worst-case scenario is that you find yourself with property (and a related mortgage) that is worth significantly less than you bought it for.

 A building inspection is consequently a prudent risk reduction strategy in what is likely to be one of the most significant purchases of a lifetime.